-When Newbase surveyed Chief Marketing Officers (CMOs) worldwide, almost half (49%) said one of biggest areas of focus in 2018 was understanding the needs of consumers and the customer journey.
+When Newbase surveyed Chief Marketing Officers (CMOs) worldwide, almost half (49%) said one of their biggest areas of focus in 2018 was understanding the needs of consumers and the customer journey.
 This understanding cannot come from guesswork.
 It must be drawn from the data available to businesses today.

-Today, businesses cannot continue to operate in silos.
+Today’s businesses cannot continue to operate in silos.
 Dropping these internal barriers begins by democratizing your data and getting everyone on the same page about how to improve the overall customer experience.
 That effort starts with sharpening your approach to customer journey analytics.

 What Are Customer Journey Analytics Anyway?